SassanTheDev/SassanTheDev.github.io/_pages/relay-rush.md

 permalink: /personal-projects/relay-rush
 author_profile: true
 ---
+# Gameplay
+In relay rush you play as a courier robot named C-55, you move your character by pressing arrow keys to dodge the bullets and projectiles while monitoring your energy.
+Each tile requires different amount of energy and each projectile deals different amount of damage.
+I designed the movement of courier to be grid based rather than continuous for couple of reasons:
+1. It would be an interesting interaction with projectiles that don't snap to grid.
+2. It allows for levels to be designed with grids in mind. by limiting the movement of the player to limited grids, you can create fun challenges for the player.
 # Pre-production: Ideation & concept
 As a solo dev in Relay rush, I started with concepting and idea iteration, first the game was about a hero in medieval high fantasy that searches dungeons for loots while dodging goblins throwing rocks at them, but evantually I changed the theme to sci-fi and created C-55. after some iteration I created some sketch of the gameplay and maps then using Godot, I created prototypes to validate my assumptions.